Copy and paste the below script into your own website or blog to embed this book.

 An inspiring novel of friendship, reinvention, and hope, A Girl’s Guide to Moving On affirms the ability of every woman to forge a new path, believe in love, and fearlessly find happiness.

 Praise for A Girl’s Guide to Moving On

 “Macomber is a master at pulling heartstrings, and readers will delight in this heartwarming story of friendship, love, and second chances.
 Leanne, Nichole, Rocco, and Nikolai will renew your faith in love and hope.
 The perfect read curled up in front of the fire or on a beach, it’s as satisfying as a slice of freshly baked bread—wholesome, pleasantly filling, and delicious.”—Karen White, New York Times bestselling author of Flight Patterns

 “Beloved author Debbie Macomber reaches new heights in this wise and beautiful novel.
 It’s the kind of reading experience that comes along only rarely, bearing the hallmarks of a classic.
+With characters as warm and relatable as your best friends, it’s a novel of connection, exploring life’s unexpected twists and turns—friendship, betrayal, passion, heartbreak, and healing.
 The timeless wisdom in these pages will stay with you long after the book is closed.”—Susan Wiggs, #1 New York Times bestselling author of Starlight on Willow Lake

 Under the Cover